 While you may have tried a supportive brace to help your condition, you may not have tried kinesiology tape yet.
 This tool helps you support your muscles and joints without cumbersome gear to wear.
 The tape affixes to your skin and provides a supportive pull in the right direction.
 It can be particularly helpful for pain in your neck, shoulder, elbows, or knees.
 The tape will stay on for a day or two before it will start to come off and you’ll need to apply new tape.
 While the tape is designed to cause minimal irritation, it’s advisable to remove it with care and preferably in the shower to avoid any itching or abrasion.
 If you happen to experience any type of irritation after removing kinesiology tape, a tea tree oil or ointment can effectively eliminate it.

 Don’t let pain rule your day-to-day life.
-Find some natural ways to experience relief, stay engaged in physical or occupational therapy regimens, and focus on maintaining your overall wellness.
-Staying active while working to keep a positive mentality about your day’s agenda instead of becoming preoccupied with dread can help you take on your days with more confidence and less pain.
+Find some natural ways to experience relief, stay engaged in physical or occupational therapy regimens, and get a neck ultrasound if you suspect your neck pain might have a deeper cause.
+Focusing on maintaining your overall wellness and staying active, while working to keep a positive mentality about your day’s agenda instead of becoming preoccupied with dread, can help you take on your days with more confidence and less pain.

 And, as a final note, you may also find tinctures to be helpful as they are great for unwinding and naturally boosting mood.